fluxcd/flagger/docs/gitbook/faq.md

         mode: ISTIO_MUTUAL
 ```

-If you run Istio in permissive mode you can disable TLS:
+If you run Istio in permissive mode, you can disable TLS:

 ```yaml
 apiVersion: flagger.app/v1beta1